Momentum-Team-20/notes/intro-js.md

 ## Scope

-Variables have a _scope_ -- a defined area of the code where they exist and can be used.
+Variables have a _scope_: a defined area of the code where they exist and can be used.
 If you define a variable outside of any code block (an area surrounded by curly braces), it is available throughout your code.
 If you define a variable within a code block, it is available in that code block and all code blocks nested under it.

 ---